CSI-SFIT/CSI-SFIT-Contribution-Archive/README.md

 ***List of all the research papers published by our CSI SFIT Team members over the years:***

   1. [Automated Identification of Disaster News for Crisis Management using Machine Learning and Natural Language Processing](https://ieeexplore.ieee.org/document/9156031/authors#authors)<br>
-Jul 4, 2020 publication | Institute of Electrical and Electronics Engineers (IEEE)<br><br> We are living in unprecedented times and anyone in this world could be impacted by natural disasters in some way or the other.
+Jul 4, 2020 | Institute of Electrical and Electronics Engineers (IEEE)<br><br> We are living in unprecedented times and anyone in this world could be impacted by natural disasters in some way or the other.
 Life is unpredictable and what is to come is unforeseeable.
 Nobody knows what the very next moment will hold, maybe it could be a disastrous one too.
 The past cannot be changed but it can act constructively towards the betterment of the current situation, ‘Precaution is better than cure’.
 To be above this uncertain dilemma of life and death situations, ‘Automated Identification of Disaster News for Crisis Management is proposed using Machine Learning and Natural Language Processing’.
 A software solution that can help disaster management websites to dynamically show the disaster relevant news which can be shared to other social media handles through their sites.
 <br>